 Once upon a time, there lived a girl.
-She earned a few kilos of stardust a month, lived modestly, yet ended every month with a sad looking bank account.
+She earned a few kilos of stardust a month, lived modestly, yet ended every month with a sad-looking bank account.
 There weren’t any pots of stardust under the bed either.
 To investigate her spending pattern and find out where exactly her treasure went, she started logging it all into an excel sheet.
 It was monotonous, inconsistent and difficult to keep up with.
 When it comes to finances, it can be a lot for many people to know what the best ways are to manage it effectively.

 The said girl in the story above is me (in case you hadn’t guessed).
 I like efficient management options, and the excel sheet just fell about a mile short.
-I looked for other options, and found a few free mobile applications to manage my finances.
+I looked for other options and found a few free mobile applications to manage my finances.
 Yes, we’re at the point in technology advancements where freelancers, new startups, and even big Mobile application Company giants have started to build mobile applications to help people in their personal lives, as well as help businesses with analytics, performance as well as much more by building custom software applications to cater to the needs of a business or demographics of personal users, instead of just building mobile games to make a profit from ad views.

 This is how I do manage my money, with Myfinances app.
 How do you manage yours?
 App or you can just wing it you are a wonder woman (like Mother India)?